marcdotson/data-5600/notes/notes.md

   Improvement”)
 - Create rubrics as a set of guiding questions rather than a checklist
 - Learn names so you can call on students to share
-- Create QR code for adding me on LinkedIn
+- Share LinkedIn QR code
-- Produce a meme to summarize a concept
-- Speed dating to explain concepts
-- Use Quarto Projects to specify working directory on execution

 ## Week 01 (Aug 25, 27; Jan 5, 7; May 4, 6)